maxwolf621/AZ/az-104/Test/Storage.md

 - Data must still be available if a single availability zone experiences an outage.
 - It must provide consistent high performance and low latency.

+:memo: Premium File
 Premium file shares are backed by solid-state drives (SSDs) and provide consistent high performance and low latency, within single-digit milliseconds for most IO operations, for IO-intensive workloads.
-Premium file shares are suitable for a wide variety of workloads like databases, website hosting, and development environments.
-Premium file shares can be used with both Server Message Block (SMB) and Network File System (NFS) protocols.
+- Premium file shares are suitable for a wide variety of workloads like databases, website hosting, and development environments.
+- Premium file shares can be used with both Server Message Block (SMB) and Network File System (NFS) protocols.

 Zone redundant storage (ZRS) provides high availability by synchronously writing three replicas of your data across three different Azure Availability Zones, thereby protecting your data from the cluster, data center, or entire zone outage.
 Zonal redundancy enables you to read and write data even if one of the availability zones is unavailable.

 Currently, the SKUs supported for premium file share are `premium_lrs` and `premium_zrs` only.

-Therefore, your –sku flag should be `Premium_ZRS`, since you need your data to be available even if there is an availability zone outage.
+Therefore, your `–sku` flag should be `Premium_ZRS`, since you need your data to be available even if there is an availability zone outage.
 Conversely, your `–kind` flag should be `FileStorage`, as this allows you to deploy premium file shares

 https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction